On Roosevelt Island,

 A bakery, a hardware store and a chiropractor did business not long ago.
 There was a thrift shop.
 And lots of unpaid rent.

-Unlike RIOC, which did so for years, Hudson and The Related Companies can’t subsidize businesses that aren’t viable.
+Unlike RIOC, which did so for years, Hudson and The Related Companies, commercial operations, can’t subsidize businesses that aren’t viable.

 Virtually every business that closed on Main Street left a pile of debt as a parting gift to Roosevelt Island.